-Benzoic acid has been studied to a limited extent as an additive in poloxamer drug delivery vehicles [20].
-Benzoic acid has been shown to decrease the sol-gel transition temperature of poloxamer 407 gels; results reported by Gilbert et al. can be seen in Figure 8.
+Benzoic acid has been studied to a limited extent as an additive in poloxamer drug delivery vehicles [28].
+It has been shown to decrease the sol-gel transition temperature of poloxamer 407 gels; results reported by Gilbert et al. can be seen in Figure 8.
 The structure of benzoic acid is shown in Figure 9.
-The ester groups of benzoic acid bind with the normally hydrophilic PEO block of the poloxamer.
-This causes the PEO block to become dehydrated and increases branch entanglement thereby decreasing the gelation temperature of the solution.
+The ester groups of benzoic acid bind with the hydrophilic PEO block of the poloxamer, which causes it to become dehydrated.
+This increases branch entanglement, thereby decreasing the gelation temperature of the solution.

-Figure 8 - Key: Concentration of benzoic acid: ( ■ ) 0 % w/v, ( ▲ ) 0.4 % w/v, ( X ) 1.2 % w/v, ( •) 2 % w/v.
+Figure 8 - Key: Concentration of benzoic acid: (■) 0 % w/v, (▲) 0.4 % w/v, (X) 1.2 % w/v, (•) 2 % w/v.
 The concentration of benzoic acid is inversely proportional to the sol-gel transition temperature.
-Although the design poloxamer gel is 19.0%, it is expected that a concentration between 15.0-17.0 % can be used with an incorporation of benzoic acid.
+Although the design poloxamer gel is 16.0%, it is expected that a concentration between 14.0-15.0 % can be used with an incorporation of benzoic acid.
 Because the viscosity of the poloxamer solution decrease with decreasing concentration, incorporation of benzoic acid would results in a decrease in solution viscosity.
-Image adapted from [20].
+Image adapted from [28].

 Figure 9 - The chemical structure of benzoic acid.
 The ester groups of the chemical structure bond with the PEO block of the poloxamer copolymer causing dehydration of the normally hydrophilic branches.
-This increases branch entanglement and decreases the gelation temperature of the poloxamer 407 solution [21].
+This increases branch entanglement and decreases the gelation temperature of the poloxamer 407 solution [29].

 The correlation seen between the concentration of benzoic acid and the gelation temperature suggests that the addition of benzoic acid would allow for the concentration of poloxamer 407 to be reduced while still maintaining the 32°C sol-gel transition temperature required for design specifications.
 The decrease in poloxamer 407 concentration would lower the viscosity of the poloxamer solution facilitating injection into the peritoneal cavity.
 A flow diagram of benzoic acid's effect can be seen in Figure 10.
-The currently designed poloxamer solution is 19.0 %w/w; it's hypothesized that a 15-17 %w/w poloxamer solution could be used.
+The currently designed poloxamer solution is 16.0 w/w%; it is hypothesized that a 14-15 w/w% poloxamer solution could be used.